 18) Arguments in Opposition.
-The California News Publishers' Association writes, "On behalf of the California News Publishers' Association must respectfully OPPOSE AB 409 (Arambula) striking the sunset on the Brown Act flexibility beyond those in AB 2449 (2021).
-Additionally, SB 707 (Durazo) presents a comprehensive approach that includes the provisions addressing the unique needs of community college student governments.
-We respectfully feel gathering all stakeholders to one bill presents the best opportunity for comprehensive modernization
+The California News Publishers' Association writes, "On behalf of the California News Publishers' Association must respectfully OPPOSE AB 467 (Fong) extending the sunset on the complete removal of basic guardrails for Brown Act bodies, including an in-person quorum.
+Additionally, SB 707 (Durazo) presents a comprehensive approach to Brown Act reforms.
+We respectfully feel gathering all stakeholders to one bill presents the best opportunity for comprehensive modernization.

-"We want to acknowledge that CNPA worked with the author on the previous version of this bill and moved to a neutral position.
-We greatly appreciate the author retaining that agreed to language.
-The only concern we have is that these carve outs for Brown Act bodies creating confusion and splitting up stakeholders instead of having one conversation about modernization.
+"The concerns we have is that these carve outs for Brown Act bodies creating confusion and splitting up stakeholders instead of having one conversation about modernization.
+Moreover, unlike other governing bodies, these councils are hyper local.
+There is no extensive travel burden or obstacles that warrants this type of unfettered flexibility.
 Over the past several years we have continued to see attempts to exempt various bodies with different standards and removing the traditional teleconferencing provisions allotted under the Brown Act.
-Additionally, AB 2449 (Rubio) from 2021 took a comprehensive approach and this bill does attempt to work through a similar structure, which we greatly appreciate.
+Additionally, AB 2449 (Rubio) from 2021 took a comprehensive approach and this bill does not.

 "However, we must respectfully oppose this bill because of the carve out approach.
-More importantly there is a vehicle in SB 707 (Durazo) containing the provisions in this bill and stakeholders from all perspectives are engaging to truly modernize the Brown Act.
-We look forward to working with the author and sponsors to address their needs."
+More importantly there is a vehicle in SB 707 (Durazo) containing the provisions in this bill and stakeholders from all perspectives are engaging to truly modernize the Brown Act."